p2panda/p2panda/p2panda-js/README.md

 // This example uses the "chat" schema at which this hash is pointing.
 We are
 // still working on a good way for you to create and access data schemas.
 For
-// now you can use [fishyfish](https://github.com/p2panda/fishyfish) to do so. const CHAT_SCHEMA =
+// now you can use https://github.com/p2panda/fishyfish to do so const CHAT_SCHEMA =
   '00401d76566758a5b6bfc561f1c936d8fc86b5b42ea22ab1dabf40d249d27dd906' +
   '401fde147e53f44c103dd02a254916be113e51de1077a946a3a0c1272b9b348437';

 // Create a key pair for every usage context of p2panda, i.e. every device and
 // every piece of software that is used.
 Key pairs should never have to be
-// transferred between different devices of a user. const keyPair = await createKeyPair();
+// transferred between different devices of a user const keyPair = await createKeyPair();

 // Open a long running connection to a p2panda node and configure it so all
-// calls in this session are executed using that key pair. const session = new Session('https://welle.liebechaos.org').setKeyPair(keyPair);
+// calls in this session are executed using that key pair const session = new Session('https://welle.liebechaos.org').setKeyPair(keyPair);

 // Compose your message payload, according to chosen schema